 What is a pre-rigged rappel?
 It’s when everyone on the climbing team (or, as many of them as can comfortably fit near the anchor) attaches to the rope at the same time with an extended rappel.
-There are various ways to rig an extended rappel; we’ll cover them in another tip.
+Learn about the extended rappel in detail here.
 The extended sling allows the people waiting to rap to be connected to the rope, but not be pulled around by the rope tension from the person on rappel.

 An extended (or stacked) rappel setup.
 Purple sling is rapping first, while black sling is also ready to rap the moment purple goes off rappel.
 (Yes, eagle eye, the yellow carabiner needs to be locked . . .)

 Okay, got it.
 So . . . why would you want to do this?

 We always give our partner a safety check when we’re climbing up.
 Why not do the same on the way down?
 With everyone pre-rigged at one time, teammates can give each other a proper safety check of BRAKES (Belay device, Rope, Anchor, Knot, Extension and Safety backup).

 Compare this to the traditional rappel method, where the last person waiting to rap rigs up completely on their own, with no one there to give them a safety check.
 This risk can be increased when an inexperienced rappeler is the last person heading down, which is typical in a two person team - the most experienced person would almost always go first, to decluster the ropes, find and rig the lower anchor, or to give a fireman’s belay to the second person down.
 That’s a reason why guides like this method.